WEKS EP Shares The Highs and Lows of Her Twenties

 What inspired the sound of your 20 Something EP?

-What’s your favorite song off of the EP and why?
+What’s your favorite song off the EP and why?

 Well, I definitely found myself in a sticky situation!
 It’s about casually dating two people at once and trying to navigate your own feelings within that.
 You’re not sure where either relationship is going to be what you’re looking for, or what the right thing to do is, so it’s about trying to figure out the best outcome without hurting anyone.